 Some have made sales by posting images of their work on Facebook which sparks a buzz.
 Some have posted images of a buyer holding up one of the artist’s artwork and that sparked some buzz.
 There have been artists who have posted dates of art shows that the artists would be in and people went because they saw it on Facebook.
 Others have sold products based on their art such as Art Jigsaw Puzzles to their Facebook audience.
 All of them have made sales by using Facebook as a marketing tool.

-Let’s discuss how you can begin using it as well.
+Let’s discuss how you can begin to sell art on Facebook as well.

 1. Create an Account – If you don’t have one, you can create one very easily.
 Facebook is real strict about people having multiple accounts, so please make sure you create the account with that in mind.
 Be honest about who you are because you are not supposed to have multiple accounts.